FourjsGenero-Cordova-Plugins/cordova-plugin-fingerprint-aio/fgl/README.md

-*fglcdvAuthBio* is the Genero wrapper library around the Cordova/Phonegap Calendar plugin.
+*fglcdvAuthBio* is the Genero wrapper library around the cordova Fingerprint/FaceID plugin.
 Use it in your BDL programs by using
 ```